Accessibility menu

 Prof. Shimon Kogan

-This course investigates how individuals and firms make financial decisions, specifically savings and investment decisions, how these decisions deviate from the rational benchmark, and how these decisions impact financial markets.
+This course investigates how individuals and firms make financial decisions, specifically savings and investments decisions, how these decisions deviate from the rational benchmark, and how these decisions impact financial markets.
 Policies and regulations to improve and transform these decisions will be discussed.

 -